The National Collection of War Art: Seismic hanging system

 The project was carried out under the supervision of the conservator, Anna Whitehead, and included a light cleaning of the frame and front of the paintings.
 For this work I used a squirrel hair brush and a museum vacuum to control the suction.
 The only thing in contact with the canvas is the soft squirrel hair brush which lifts off any dust from the surface.
 Paintings that had accretions (dirt or foreign matter attached) were recorded in a condition survey that a painting conservator will address later.

-With more than 200 artworks of various sizes in the vertical racking, it is a big undertaking.
+With around 174 artworks of various sizes in the vertical racking, it is a big undertaking.
 Paintings are framed using different methods and materials, each presenting their own challenges.